Chronology of Sports

 September 13

-• Joe Coleman's third 100 RBI season in a row three teams (Cleveland Indians, San Diego Padres, and Toronto Blue Jays).
+• Joe Coleman's third 100 RBI season in a row with three teams (Cleveland Indians, San Diego Padres, and Toronto Blue Jays).
 [1]

 September 15